MicrosoftDocs/learn/learn-pr/azure/policy-security-management-using-microsoft-endpoint-manager/includes/2-policy-management-groups.md

 ## Policies

-Much like assigning devices and apps, policies can also be assign via Intune.
-When you assign policies, you can choose who will be included and how will be excluded.
+Policies can be assign to groups using Intune.
+When you assign policies, you can choose who will be included and who will be excluded.

 ## User groups vs. device groups